Residential and respite care

 Timothy trained as an accountant and spent several years working in the banking industry before realising that care was his calling.
 He first worked as a support worker with those with severe learning difficulties before moving into mental health.
 He then began working with older people.
 Before joining Luff House, he managed a care home in Colchester.

 Sharon has worked faithfully at Luff House for over 20 years.
-Alongside the Interim Registered Care Manager, Benhilda Shambare, she leads a dedicated team who offer professional care, and strive to deliver the highest quality and standards of service for all residents, whether in care or our retirement housing.
+Alongside the Registered Care Manager, Timothy Agbenike, she leads a dedicated team who offer professional care, and strives to deliver the highest quality and standards of service for all residents, whether in care or our retirement housing.

 How to find us